ArenAlyahya/ProjectCheckpointOption1/README.md

  docker push  arenalyahya/html-interface:latest
 ```

-13. download Jupiter, Apache hadoop, Spark and  Sonar Qube and Sonar Scanner images and store it in container registry.
+13. download html-interface,it in container registry.
 Note that depending on the project ID, replace <PROJECT_ID> in the following command to the original ID.
     ```
     docker pull arenalyahya/html-interface:latest
     docker tag jupyter/scipy-notebook gcr.io/<PROJECT_ID>/arenalyahya/html-interface:latest
     docker push gcr.io/<PROJECT_ID>/arenalyahya/html-interface:latest

     ```
 14. Deploy the images to the cluster by repeating the directions in step 7 for this image by using the info in the following table: